tymaestro/On-Yer-Bike/README.md

 ### Feature Function

-All features have been thoroughly tested using my published Github pages link to ensure that the functionally of my site is not limited to my Gitpod server.
+All features have been thoroughly tested using my published Github Pages link to ensure that the functionally of my site is not limited to my local Gitpod server.
 The Home, Bikes, and Workshops links in the navigation bar go to their intended page as does the logo which is linked to the Home page.

 The form validates to my Thank You page as intended and all fields are required before validation can occur.